 Preserving its functionality and the general layout, the Ulysse Nardin Sonata Streamline (ref.
 675-00) features a slightly upgraded automatic movement with a mechanical alarm module.
 There is also an absolutely stunning -though some may call it kitschy- exterior appearance with the satin-finished titanium accented with a glossy ceramic bezel and polished rose gold crowns and push-pieces.
 Yet, to many of us the most interesting part is not the color scheme or the combination of materials, but the gorgeous -both in its complexity and finish- Caliber UN-67 self-movement that the Swiss-based brand designed and manufactured at their own production facilities.

 With a number of its parts crafted from silicium -a high-tech material that is as lightweight as it is resistant to magnetic fields-, the new Caliber UN-67 is so far one of the most advanced mechanical movements in the world.

 While the older watch limited the use of the high-tech material to its dial and a patented hairspring, this new caliber adds to the mix a silicium-made anchor and escapement wheel thus making the watch even more durable and precise.
 All these parts are made by Ulysse Nardin’s sister company Sigatec, so one can still call the movement an “in-house” job.

-Packing a truckload of features (like an alarm clock with cathedral bells and a second time zone), the movement is incredibly complex.
-It uses as many as 109 jewels to run as smooth and as energy-efficient as possible.
-Still, the watch offers no more than 42 hours of power reserve, so you will possibly have to keep it inside a high-end (and also safecracker-proof) winder.
+Packing a truckload of features (like an alarm clock with cathedral bells and a second time-zone), the movement is incredibly complex.
+It uses as many as 109 jewels to run as smoothly as possible.
+Still, the Sonata Streamline offers no more than 42 hours of power reserve, so you will possibly have to keep it inside a high-end (and also safecracker-proof) winder.

-The traditional open-worked rose gold hands with white Superluminova patches on them look easy readable and the pair of blued hands at 10 hours (count-down timer) and 2 hours (alarm setting) are contrasting and, too, easy to read.
+The traditional open-worked rose gold hands with white Superluminova patches on them look easily readable and the pair of blued hands at 10 hours (count-down timer) and 2 hours (alarm setting) are contrasting and, too, easy to read.
 It is also nice to see that, thanks to the shape of sub-dials and hands, the dial gives a whole new meaning to the word “face”.